-Harris Exteriors is a leader for Exterior Siding, and Siding Installation in Chicago.
-We offer the leading exterior siding brands, at competitive prices.
-Our siding vendors include Alside, Ply Gem, Royal, Certainteed, and many more.
-We provide siding services to the Schaumburg, Arlington Heights, and Naperville areas.
+Harris Exteriors is a leader for siding installation services.
+We offer the best materials from big name brands, and at competitive prices.
+Our vendors include Alside, Ply Gem, Royal, Certainteed, and others.

-Harris Exteriors understands the need to preserve the exterior of your home and can offer premier siding installation services in Chicagoland's Western & Northern Suburbs to ensure aesthetic satisfaction and the maximum longevity for your home.
+Our siding company understands the need to preserve the exterior of your home and can offer premier installation and even siding repair services in Chicagoland's Western & Northern Suburbs (including Barrington, IL) to ensure aesthetic satisfaction and the maximum longevity for your home.
 Our team can assist in the design and scope of your siding project.

 Wood clapboard is often imitated using vinyl siding and usually produced in units twice as high as clapboard.
 Vinyl imitations of wood shingle and wood shakes also exist.
 Vinyl siding has grown in popularity due to the low maintenance, minimal cost and unlimited color choices it offers.
 It is among the easiest forms of siding to install, making it the top choice for many new home builders today.
 Unlike wood, vinyl siding does not provide additional insulation for the building, unless an insulation material (e.g., foam) has been added to the product